wjun0830/CGDETR/README.md

 Best results are stored in 'results_[domain_name]/best_metric.jsonl'.

 ### Others
-- Runninng predictions on customized datasets is also available as we use the official implementation for Moment-DETR / QD-DETR as the codebase.
+- Running predictions on customized datasets is also available as we use the official implementation for Moment-DETR / QD-DETR as the codebase.
 Note that only the CLIP-only trained model is available for custom video inference.
 Once done `Preparing your custom video and text query under 'run_on_video/example', run the following commands:`